zhailujun123/pseudo-sr-main/README.md

 First, configure the yaml file which is located at `configs/faces.yaml`.
 Set the root folder of face dataset to `DATA.FOLDER`.

-After you download the dataset, please save the highh-resolution images to /../Dataset/HIGH/HR, and save the low-resolution images to ../../Dataset/LOW/LR.
+After you download the dataset, please save the high-resolution images to /../Dataset/HIGH/HR, and save the low-resolution images to ../../Dataset/LOW/LR.
 Make sure the dataset path is the same to the directory configure in Train.py

 Environment: Python (Pytorch)